philippstehr/philippstehr.github.io/index.md

 *The Boundary Problem in Workplace Democracy: Who Constitutes the Corporate Demos?* Political Theory, 51(3): 507-529.
 [Link (Open Access)](https://journals.sagepub.com/doi/10.1177/00905917221131821)

-## Work in Progress

-*If you work on similar issues and would like to get in touch to exchange ideas, give feedback or just have a chat, please do so!*

-- A paper on whether it is permissible to force managers to help with making business corporations more democratic (Under review)
-- Two papers on the ethics of dismissal in undemocratic and democratic corporations (with Daniel Sharp)
-- A paper defending a conflictual and political account of intra-corporate politics, arguing that unions should play more of a role in corporate governance (with Chi Kwok; under review)

 ## Public Pieces

 *Dienstpflicht von unten*, www.praefaktisch.de, 2023.
 [Link](https://www.praefaktisch.de/002e/dienstpflicht-von-unten/)